Jbleezy/BO2-Reimagined/README.md

 ## Zombies
 * Health capped at 100,000
-* Decreased damage from 60 to 50
+* Decreased player damage from 60 to 50
 * Changed height to 60 (normally either 48 or 72)
 * Increased damage taken to make a crawler from 10% of current health to 25% of current health
 * Amount of zombies scales linearly with the amount of players